NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 I will try the Implicit function in fragment shader approach, to pass the particles to the shader I can ethier use a UBO or SSBO.
 Radius controlled by velocity, colour mapped to a ramp based on speed with density and pressure switches.

+Might remove normals and UV from primitive class mesh data to try and optimize as they are not used here (UVs for full screen quad are calc'd in fragment shader anyway), will need to update attribute layout / strides in all relevant functions, can reduce from 11 floats per particle-vert to just 6 (Position and Colour).